IRS Income Tax Form 1040 by Tax Years

 Additional Resources:

-When you e-File your tax return with eFile.com, the proper 1040 form will be generated for you along with the information you enter during the tax interview.
-Current year taxes are due on the April IRS tax deadline; if you miss this deadline, get it done by the October IRS deadline.
+When you prepare and e-File with eFile.com, the proper 1040 form will be generated for you along with the information you enter during the tax interview.
+2023 year taxes are due on the April IRS tax deadline; if you miss this deadline, get it done by the October IRS deadline.

 IRS Form 1040